JB395/Bits-to-Target-and-Difficulty/README.md

 Compute statistics about the total number and rate of transactions in the chain, where the default “window” is the last one month.

-* “time” gives the UNIX timestamp for the last block in the window
+* “time” gives the Unix timestamp for the last block in the window
 * “txcount” gives the total transactions from the launch of the blockchain
 * “window_block_count” gives the number of blocks in the window (675 TX/day * 30 days)
 * “window_interval” gives the window length in seconds